jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 The most important part of this is to not mention anything going on in your life unless you're specifically pressed.
 When the person inquires about your life, a generally vague response is appropriate.

-For example, when someone asks "how are things going for you?" just a follow-up with "Things are alright.
+For example, when someone asks "How are things going for you?" just a follow-up with "Things are alright.
 Just busy and making move" or something generic to that effect.

 If they press, it's your responsibility to find at least one positive thing in your life.
 This will force you to dig deep and find something to be happy about, regardless of how mundane you might think it is.

-This exercise is powerful because it gets the attention off of yourself and if you're forced to come up with a response about how things are going in your life you'll be required to see something positive.
+This exercise is powerful because it gets the attention off of yourself.
+It also forces you to come up with a positive response about how things are going in your life.

 Remember: you don't want to spread your negative feelings.
-You want to stop them from spreading, and the best way to do that is to focus on their opposite, whenever you may find it.
+The best way to do that is to focus on other people and focus on the positive.

 ## Volunteer, donate or give

 There is nothing that boosts your mood like helping people who can do nothing for you.
-Even when it appears to be a costly personal sacrifice, numerous research shows that humans derive tremendous emotional benefits from giving.
+Even when it appears to be a costly personal sacrifice,&nbsp;[research shows that humans derive tremendous emotional benefits from giving.](https://www.conehealth.com/services/behavioral-health/4-health-benefits-of-giving-to-others-/){: target="_blank" rel="noopener noreferrer"}

 We'd rather go broke giving a gift than to make extra money receiving one.

-You can read some of the proposed theories on why scientists think this feature may have evolved.
-Regardless of why giving puts us in a better mood, it's something that you can immediately do to shake yourself out of a funk.

-It takes the attention off your problems and takes advantage of a powerful feature of the human brain.
 I find that people hesitate to donate because they don't think they're in a financial position to donate, but there are more ways to give than just money.

 You can donate your time and efforts to a variety of projects and people.
 They don't have to be in any official capacity.
-You can give someone a ride, volunteer at a homeless shelter, bring a homeless person a cup of coffee, help someone struggling carry their bags at the grocery store (with their permission, of course).
+You can give someone a ride, volunteer at a homeless shelter ([Read about my experiences working at the homeless shelter](/working-at-a-homeless-shelter/)), bring a homeless person a cup of coffee, help someone struggling carry their bags at the grocery store (with their permission, of course).

 There are numerous ways to give of yourself and all of those ways are tremendously beneficial to your mood.&nbsp;